IanCannonGA/GA-Project-1/pseudocode.md

   3.1.
 All three reels.\
   3.2.
 Display of credits remaining. \
   3.3.
 Amount being bet from credits.\
   (ICEBOX ITEMS 3.4.
-Sound or visual effects, Number of rounds played.)
+Number of rounds played.)

 _4. When loaded, the app should:_\
   4.1 Initialize state variables:\